The Academic Peer Advisor Application 2016-2017, click here

 - Three hours of upper division credit (course ADV 488) per semester.

-- Experience in leadership, co-instruction of a first semester seminar, and academic advising
+- Experience in leadership, co-instruction of a first semester seminar, and student support.

 - An opportunity to explore the possibility of a career in higher education

-- The chance to form friendships and mentor/mentee relationships with fellow peer advisors and other undergraduate students
+- The chance to form friendships and relationships with fellow peer advisors and other undergraduate students.

 How Each Semester Is Broken Down

 During the fall semester, the internship consists of an intensive training program.
 The backbone of this training is the weekly seminar–style classes.
-These classes provide advising training through analyzing issues relevant to academic advising and the opportunity to give at least one oral presentation on these issues to the class.
+These classes provide advising training through analyzing issues relevant to academic advising and the opportunity to learn presentation skills and to give at least one oral presentation during the weekly APA seminar in preparation for their presentation to their ADV 101 students.
 The internship also includes three written assignments (a journal, a lesson plan for a first year seminar class, and a case study exercise), and periodic quizzes.
-Additionally, Academic Peer Advisors perform supervised work at the Advising Center's reception desk, serve as a teaching assistant to a first semester seminar class for transfer students, and conduct outreach activities to the University community.
+Additionally, Academic Peer Advisors perform supervised work in the office, serve as a teaching assistant to a first semester seminar class for transfer students, and conduct outreach activities to the University community.

 The second semester is focused on individual assignments related to University outreach activities, a continuation of the weekly seminar-style APA meetings, work at the front desk and a teaching assistantship to a first semester seminar.
+APA"s learn to lead and conduct a class discussion.
 The internship requires the continuation of weekly journal entries, an oral and written report of their spring project, and a written assessment of their experiences as an APA.